eyumurta/Sap1-CPU-in-PLC-Simulation-GX-Works3-/README.md

 Every T state have different control signal: Check the case on simulated program.

-More Details About SAP1 CPU: Digital Computer Electronics-Third Ecucation-Albert Paul Malvino,Jerald A. Brown/Page-140
+More Details About SAP1 CPU: Digital Computer Electronics-Third Edition-Albert Paul Malvino,Jerald A. Brown/Page-140